Why Event Naming Matters

 , andcompleted_signup

-Firebase doesnβt care what you name events.
-But your reports do.
+Firebase accepts custom events.
+But your reports suffer without consistent practice.
 Want clean funnels?
 Consistent metrics?
 Long-term scalability?

 Firebaseβs Rules for Custom Event Names

-Firebase lets you create custom events, but it enforces some rules.
-Break them, and youβre left shouting into the void:
+Firebase lets you create custom events, but it enforces some rules:

 - Max length: 40 characters